SitLog/source_code/README.md

 You are ready to run SitLog programs in test mode!

+## Sample dialogue model

 Now, we describe the execution of the sample code found in [sample_main.dm](https://github.com/SitLog/source_code/blob/master/apps/test_behaviors/sample/sample_main.dm), whose diagrammatic representation is given below.

 ![Diagrammatic representation of sample dialoge model](apps/test_behaviors/sample/dm_diagram.jpg)

-Open a terminal, change the directory to the one having this repository and run:
+Open a terminal, change the directory to the one with this repository and run:

     $ ./scripts/test_behaviors test